xvik/dropwizard-guicey/src/doc/docs/guide/test.md

     (to apply some more test-specific configuration).

 !!! warning
-    Only one `@UseGuiceyConfiguration` declaration may be used in test hierarchy: for example, you can't declare it in base class and then another one on extended class
+    Only one `@UseGuiceyHooks` declaration may be used in test hierarchy: for example, you can't declare it in base class and then another one on extended class
     - base for a group of tests.
 This is spock limitation (only one extension will actually work) but should not be an issue for most cases.